Denial Management in Healthcare: Benefits, Strategies & Key Trends

 Be mindful of statistics and trends

 Knowing what’s “normal” in today’s healthcare landscape helps keep you on track.
-As mentioned above, denial rates have increased by 30% from 2016.
+As mentioned above, today’s 15% denial rate reflects an increase of 67% from 2016’s rate of 9%.

 These numbers have more meaning when you break them down by your specialty.
 Medscape surveyed 17,461 U.S. clinicians representing more than 30 specialties.
 These are just 10 of the denial averages: